-On February 24, 2012, the employment of Sean Patterson as President of Wilhelmina International was terminated for cause.
-Wilhelmina International is the principal operating subsidiary of the Company.
-Over the course of several weeks following the departure of Sean Patterson, five agents resigned from the Company to pursue other interests.
-As of March 29, 2012, the Company has hired four new agents to replace all of these positions.
-As of March 29, 2012, the termination of Sean Patterson has not had a material impact on the results of operations or financial position of the Company and, based on current trends in the business, the Company does not expect such termination to have a material impact in the future.
+On February 24, 2012, the employment of Patterson as President of Wilhelmina International was terminated for cause.
+Over the course of several weeks following the departure of Patterson, five agents resigned from the Company to pursue other interests.
+The Company has hired several agents and an executive vice president to replace all of these positions.
+During the year ended December 31, 2012, the Company paid compensation costs of approximately \$540,000, in connection with certain non-compete and contractual arrangements of former employees.